ruby-grape/grape-roar/README.md

 Grape::Roar
 ------------

 A proof of concept for using [Roar](https://github.com/apotonick/roar) in [Grape](https://github.com/intridea/grape).
-This implementation doesn't do anything - Grape works with Roar out of the box, call `to_json` on representers.
+This implementation doesn't do anything - Grape works with Roar out of the box, call `to_json` on representers or just return objects that include Roar representers.

 [![Build Status](https://secure.travis-ci.org/dblock/grape-roar.png)](http://travis-ci.org/dblock/grape-roar)